alejandroatacho/alejandroatacho/README.md

 **alejandroatacho/alejandroatacho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 <h1 align="center">Hello 👋, Welcome to my github page</h1>
-<h3 align="center">Currently working as Web Developer in Curaçao and use github for fun mini-projects to keep so I can return to them in the future whenever I have free time to continue with them.</h3>
+<h3 align="center">I am currently working as Web Developer in Curaçao and use github for fun mini-projects to keep so I can return to them in the future whenever I have free time to continue with them.</h3>

 <p align="center"> <img src="https://komarev.com/ghpvc/?username=alejandroatacho&label=Profile%20views&color=0e75b6&style=flat" alt="alejandroatacho" /> </p>